gsriram-ucsd/power-outage-analysis/README.md

 - **Alternate:** F1 Scores when outages occur in High-Density areas versus Low-Density areas are different, and are not caused by random variation.

 I will be using the absolute difference in F1 Scores as my test statistic in this permutation test.
 My significance level will be 0.05.
-I performed 10000 iterations of a permutation test, and my p-value was very large.
+I performed 10000 iterations of a permutation test, and my p-value was very large (0.1695).
 I fail to reject the null - there is no significant difference between the F1 scores for High and Low Density areas.
 <iframe
   src="assets/fairness.html"
   width="800"